NEMS is the Nagios Enterprise Monitoring Server for Single Board Computers

-NEMS Linux, short for Nagios Enterprise Monitoring Server, is a modern pre-configured, customized and ready-to-deploy Nagios Core image designed to run on low-cost micro computers.
-At its core NEMS is a lightweight Debian Stretch deployment optimized for performance, reliability and ease of use.
+Say goodbye to Nagios config files.
+NEMS Linux is a modern pre-configured, customized and ready-to-deploy Nagios Core image designed to run on low-cost micro computers such as Raspberry Pi and PINE64 single board computers.
+It has evolved to include enterprise builds for VMWare ESXi, Amazon Web Services' EC2, Docker and more.
+It features a modern, self-hosted browser-based UI, and countless extras.
+At its core NEMS is a lightweight Debian Buster deployment optimized for performance, reliability and ease of use.

 NEMS Linux is free to download, deploy, and use.
 Its development however is supported by its community of users.
 Please consider contributing if you can.

-The original NEMS Linux release was based (with big thanks to Ryan Siegel) on NagiosPi, with many of the settings reflective of the NagiosPi Wheezy distro (which is now obsolete).
+The original NEMS Linux release was based (with big thanks to Ryan Siegel) on NagiosPi, with many of the settings reflective of the NagiosPi Wheezy distro.

-Here is what Ryan Siegel (the creator of NagiosPi) has to say about NEMS Linux: "I'd love to upgrade NagiosPi, but i don’t have ability to make a GUI that can beat that of NEMS.
+Here is what Ryan Siegel, the creator of NagiosPi has to say about NEMS Linux: "I'd love to upgrade NagiosPi, but I don’t have the ability to make a GUI that can beat that of NEMS.
 I strongly feel that it has always been a necessary addition to NagiosPi and NEMS was able to deliver what is essentially an updated and improved version of NagiosPi.
 No reason not to start using NEMS for the time being.
 Nice work Robbie!"

-NEMS Linux has since become a popular drop-in Nagios distro for the Raspberry Pi (and other SBCs) with a major release twice per year.
+NEMS Linux has since become a popular drop-in Nagios distro for the Raspberry Pi and other SBCs, with a major release at least once per year.

 Nagios® Core™ is an Open Source system and network monitoring application.
 It watches hosts and services that you specify, alerting you when things go bad and when they get better.